KevinEverywhere/gatsbied/README.md

 ## AFrame and Device Orientation

-The main item of interest in this app in April 2019 is the integration of Gatsby-GraphQL->React structures into the VR Space controlled by AFrame and handheld devices.
+Gatsby-GraphQL->React structures are integrated into the VR Space controlled by AFrame and handheld devices.
 From the *creative* link, the main portion of the screen is a VR environment that you control by headset or phone or tablet movements.
 Specifically, if you tilt your device or headset in a forward or reverse direction, you move along a row of images.
 At either end of the image row is a video which you can play.
 On one side, it is a 2D image on a plane within the VR world; on the other, it is an immersive sphere where you enter the world.

 ## Only the Beginning